bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/adiabetic expansion or compression.md

 Notice that dosn't follow [[isotherms (thermodynamics)|isotherms]].

-It should be noted that to get an [[isothermal expansion or compression|isothermal]] process [[heat]] transfer needs to occur over a negligible temperature difference.
-A consiquence is that to ahcieve this requires impractically slow expansion/compression so it's more for theoretical efficiency benchmarking.
+It should be noted that to get  an [[adiabetic expansion or compression|adiabetic]] process there must be no net heat transfer across the [[system boundary]], to achieve this (or atleast a close approximation) you need to either have the process be incredibly

 According to $P(\Delta V)=W$ since there is a change in volume in an [[isothermal expansion or compression|isothermal]] process there is [[pressure volume work]] done.